Overdjoker048/Disks-Stats/README.md

 # Stats-Browser
-Display Stats of your PC
+Display Stats of your PC.